-Virginia has been an active volunteer for the ACM Council on Women in Computing (ACM-W) since 2014 serving in different roles.
+Virginia has also been an active volunteer for the ACM Council on Women in Computing (ACM-W) since 2014 serving in different roles.

-Keywords: phd student upcerg role models computing education
+Keywords: phd student upcerg role models computing education identity and belonging

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.